Skip navigation

 The problem

-Invasive species have contributed to 86% of extinctions on islands globally.
 On Floreana, the introduction of invasive species, including rats and feral cats, has had devastating effects on the island’s local wildlife, with 55 native vertebrate species currently listed from Vulnerable through to Critically Endangered on the IUCN Red List.
-Additionally, 12 species are locally extinct on the island, including the Floreana mockingbird and Floreana racer snake.
-Floreana has been identified by experts as one of the top five globally important islands where threatened species will benefit from an invasive mammal eradication, which would also support sustainable socio-economic development in the local community (around 140 people).
+Twelve species are locally extinct on the island, including the Floreana mockingbird and Floreana racer snake.
+Floreana was identified by experts as one of the top five globally important islands where threatened species would benefit from an invasive mammal eradication, which would also support sustainable socio-economic development in the local community of around 160 people.

 Little vermilion flycatcher